BitFlow

 Use both.
 Power Automate for M365-native, citizen developer use cases.
 Camunda for enterprise process orchestration where SAP, compliance, long-running state, and visibility matter.

 Considering Camunda for your enterprise?
-Book a free process audit — we'll show you exactly where Camunda adds value vs. what you already have.
+Book a free process audit.
+We'll show you exactly where Camunda adds value vs. what you already have.